Skip to content

 Multimodal Magic and Agentic Adventures

-Claude 4.5 agents rule: 98% TAU-retail, web surfing, Excel automation.
+Claude 4.5 agents perform well on retail tasks, web surfing, and Excel automation.
 Future?
 Unified audio-vision looms.

 Modality/AgentQwen 2.5Claude 4.5